Cary Grant Is High on LSD in ‘Flying Over Sunset.’ Everyone Else Has a Bad Trip.

-Flying Over Sunset is, appropriately for its subject material, a strange trip of a musical—delightful in places, disconnected in others, and a bore and downer in others.
+Flying Over Sunset is, appropriately for its subject material, a strange trip of a musical—delightful in places, disconnected in others, and mainly a bore and downer.
 The real draw is that this Lincoln Center musical (to Feb 6, 2022) has Tony Yazbeck as Cary Grant dancing and tap-dancing alongside Atticus Ware as Cary Grant’s younger self.
-This is dancing, choreographed by Michelle Dorrance, as pure artistry, a mesmerizing joy well worth the price of admission.
+This is dancing, choreographed by Michelle Dorrance, as pure artistry.

 The musical, directed by James Lapine, follows an imagined meeting in the late 1950’s between Cary Grant (Yazbeck), Aldous Huxley (Harry Hadden-Paton), and Clare Boothe Luce (Carmen Cusack), all tripping off their faces on LSD at Luce’s glamorous Malibu mansion as their respective trips lead them to confront old demons.